Miika677/ForgeAgent/readme.md

-The focus of this project is not the game itself, but the closed-loop agent system: observation → reasoning → action → environment feedback → repeat
+The focus of this project is not the game itself, but the closed-loop agent system: observation → reasoning → action → environment feedback → repeat This AI Agent-environment interaction happens fully in the backend; the frontend is just for displaying game state and allowing the user to interact with the game state too.

 Inspired loosely by OldSchool RuneScape’s Giants’ Foundry minigame: https://oldschool.runescape.wiki/w/Giants%27_Foundry